telent/liminix/STYLE.md

 * the parameters to a derivation are sorted alphabetically, except for `lib`, `stdenv` and maybe other non-package "special cases"

-* indentation is whatever emacs nix-mode says it is
+* indentation is whatever emacs nix-mode says it is.

+  * where a `let` form defines multiple names, put a newline after the token `let`, and indent each name two characters